 The operational assessment involves assessing the internal capabilities and resources within the bank to deal with the problem.
 Often external help is sought.
-In addition, an assessment of the external environment is conducted to analyse the conditions and market appetite for NPLs as for any solution the bank to consider the balance sheet implications.
-Besides analysing the regulatory implications, the accounting treatment has also to be considered.
+In addition, an assessment of the external environment is conducted to analyse the conditions and market appetite for NPLs.
+Besides analysing the regulatory balance sheet implications, the accounting treatment is also to be considered.
 With the introduction of IFRS 9 and more forward-looking provisioning rules could be conducive to faster recognition of losses.

 2. Strategic development

 The NPL strategy must include specific targets to be achieved over different time horizons, typically short, medium and long terms.
 Both qualitative and quantitative targets should be set.
 Detailed quantitative modelling allows the bank to not only set realistic targets but also consider the changes in Risk Weighted Assets and other important implications.

 3. Implementation planning